 8.044 Income paid outside the UK which cannot be transferred to the UK should be fully disregarded so long as it continues to be frozen outside the UK.
+Schedule 3 para 16

 Income in kind

 8.045 Income in kind means income received in the form of food, clothing, cigarettes, etc. The value of such income is disregarded in full.